mohammad-abu-assad/Online-MinADM-Simulation/README.md

 ### Competitive Ratio

-The **competitive ratio** is used to measure the performance of the online algorithm relative to the optimal offline solution.
+The **competitive ratio** is used to measure the performance of the online algorithm relative to the optimal offline solution. see more about the analysis and results in Capstone Project Phase B-23-1-R-19

 - **Definition**: Competitive Ratio = (Cost of Online Algorithm) / (Cost of Optimal Offline Algorithm)
 - **Interpretation**: A competitive ratio closer to 1 indicates better performance of the online algorithm.